top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/1_6_duckiebot_initialization.md

 See: The procedure is documented in [](#howto-add-pubkey-to-github).

-If the step is done correctly, this command should succeed:
+If the step is done correctly, the following command should succeed and give you a welcome message:

     duckiebot $ ssh -T git@github.com

-Comment: What does succeed mean?
+    Hi ![username]!
+You've successfully authenticated, but GitHub does not provide shell access.

 ### Local Git configuration